Anakievs/mpv-slash-search/README.md

 ## Beta features

-If you want more features check the [advance branch](https://github.com/Anakievs/mpv-slash-search/tree/advance) out.
+If you want more features check out the [advance branch](https://github.com/Anakievs/mpv-slash-search/tree/advance).